Interactions Dashboard¶

 -

 Duration: The increment and the countdown counters appear when the audio plays.
-The total duration of the audio is displayed before the audio plays.
+The total duration of the audio appears before the audio plays.

 Note